 In Digital Marketing, we keep hearing the words SEM.
 Search Engine Marketing, or SEM, is one of the most important and effective drivers of growth for businesses in a competitive digital space.
 We will discuss what is SEM, and what practices are best suited for a successful SEM campaign.

 Search Engine Marketing is a marketing practice of using paid advertising campaigns to increase visibility on search engines.
 Brands bid on target keywords, that they believe their prospective customers might enter when looking for a certain product or service on search engines like Google and Bing.
 When users type in these keywords, they find the ad for the brand.
 The brand has to pay for every ad that is clicked by a user.
 This is known as pay-per-click (PPC) advertising.

 These ads are typically placed on either the top or bottom of a page, along with an “Ad” designation, to let users know that it is a paid advertisement.
-Some ads appear in small text format, while others appear as Product Listing Ads (PLAs), with product based images appearing in a feature carousel.
+Some ads appear in small text format, while others appear as Product Listing Ads (PLAs), with product-based images appearing in a featured carousel.

 Search Engine Marketing is an effective marketing strategy as it allows businesses the opportunity to place their ads in front of highly motivated customers, with high commercial intent, ultimately leading to higher conversion rates.

 What is the difference between SEO and SEM?